-- Are the scholarship requirements for pledging and Initiation in your chapter's current bylaws and standing rules appropriate for meeting the needs of current chapter membership? - What percentage of the chapter is currently below the GPA for good standing? - What is the average GPA of the members most-recently initiated? - How many new initiates fall below the GPA for good standing in the semester/quarter following Initiation? - Do new members have a higher or lower average GPA than initiated members?
+- Are current bylaws and standing rules scholarship requirements for pledging and Initiation appropriate for meeting the needs of the current chapter membership? - What percentage of the chapter is currently below the GPA for good standing? - What is the average GPA of the members just initiated? - How many new initiates fall below the GPA for good standing in the semester/quarter following initiation? - Do new members have a higher or lower average GPA than members?
 If it is lower, is it because of the women pledged or because of over-programming during the New Member Pursuit period or because of insufficient scholarship programming? - Do members/new members feel they are receiving support and resources that are helpful and meaningful?
 If not, what do they feel they are missing? - Does the Scholarship Resource Packet need to be updated? - Does the chapter scholarship program support individuals in different fields of study?
-Does it support members with different learning styles? - Is there more to the program than study hours? - Are study hours adequately assigned and are the locations of study adequate or conducive to studying?
+Does it support members with different learning styles? - Is there more to the program than study hours? - Are study hours adequately assigned and are the locations of study adequate or conducive to quiet studying?

-• Are members/new members in poor standing meeting with the director of scholarship/committee members to formulate individualized academic success plans?
+Are members/new members in poor standing meeting with the director of scholarship/committee members to formulate individualized academic success plans?
 Is your scholarship adviser involved in these meetings?
 If not, why?